 Once you start overclocking GPU, keeping a close eye on video for any flickering, any graphical issue, any color flickering or anything like that or might also completely crash the display driver.
 Don’t worry if that happens to just reset your computer and you’ll be fine.

 Now any of these start happening even if it just be some color flickering, it means you’ve found your maximum overclock for GPU.
-If everything goes fine we keep pushing our GPU until we see such issues.
+If everything goes fine you can keep pushing our GPU until you see such issues.

 Step 5: Increasing gradually core clock.